Woman whose rape DNA led to her arrest sues San Francisco

 Federal law already prohibits the inclusion of victims’ DNA in the national Combined DNA Index System.
 There is no corresponding law in California to prohibit local law enforcement databases from retaining victims’ profiles and searching them years later for entirely different purposes.

-California lawmakers last month approved a bill that prohibits using the DNA profiles collected by police from sexual assault survivors and other victims for any purpose other than aiding in identifying the perpetrator.
-Local law enforcement agencies will also be prohibited from retaining and then searching victim DNA to incriminate them in unrelated crimes, according to the bill that is pending before Gov. Gavin Newsom.
+California lawmakers last month approved a bill that would prohibit using the DNA profiles collected by police from sexual assault survivors and other victims for any purpose other than aiding in identifying the perpetrator.
+Local law enforcement agencies would also be prohibited from retaining and then searching victim DNA to incriminate them in unrelated crimes under the legislation, which is pending before Gov. Gavin Newsom.

 Boudin said the report was found among hundreds of pages of evidence against a woman who had been recently charged with a felony property crime.
 After learning the source of the DNA evidence, Boudin dropped the felony property crime charges against the woman.